-An osteopathic examination will usually begin with general observations of the patient in static posture followed by the patient performing dynamic posture i.e. range of motion and gait patterns.
+An osteopathic examination will usually begin with general observations of the patient in static posture followed by the patient performing dynamic posture i.e. range of motion, mobility testing and gait patterns.

 In the palpatory examination the manual osteopath will observe any area that called attention to itself in the first part of the examination.
 Evaluating temperature, texture of the tissue from superficial layers to the deep layers.

-Depending on the osteopathic practitioner you are working with, as well as the issues you are seeking to remedy, they may perform palpation over the viscera as well.
+Depending on the manual osteopath you are working with, as well as the issues you are seeking to remedy, they may perform palpation over the viscera as well.